MSteib/soccersimu/README.md

 ## soccersimu

-This simulation is about how the outcome of group-stage matches of soccer can be "predicted" by a logistic regression or neural network, or other machine learning methods, given only the numbers of goals in each game by each team.
+This simulation is about how the outcome of group-stage matches of soccer can be "predicted" by some machine learning methods, given only the numbers of goals in each game by each team.

 Imagine some aliens have watched all the group stage matches, learned the goal numbers for all teams in all matches, and have been informed the outcome (i.e. which two teams in each group of four have entered the elimination stage),